-With Global IME’s innovative Sakchyam Banking Solution through BLB and Extension Counters facility, the idea is to provide financial access to rural communities that are deprived of financial services by expanding the outreach of the bank through alternative delivery channels – Branchless Banking (BLB) service point and Extension counter facilities.
-Such an innovation will help include more people from this region into the larger financial system.
+With Global IME Bank Limited’s (GIBL) innovative Sakchyam Banking Solution through Branchless Banking (BLB) and Extension Counters Facility, the idea was to provide financial access to rural communities that are deprived of financial services by expanding the outreach of the bank through alternative delivery channels – BLB service point and extension counter facilities.
+Such innovation would help include more people from this region and bring them into the larger financial system.

 Due to Sakchyam’s intervention, locals of the area had access to financial products and services and also enjoyed better prices for their products.
 Till December 2017, the bank has collected deposits totalling NPR 1.6 million and has reached 389 customers with this product.